-Prior to joining the Office of the Attorney General, Kathryn was the Country Director for an international counter-trafficking NGO overseeing their operations in Cambodia.
+Prior to joining the Office of the Attorney General, Kathryn was the Country Director for an international counter-human trafficking NGO overseeing their operations in Cambodia.
 She also consulted for a year in Guyana, South America with the country’s only organization providing legal and support services to survivors of domestic violence and human trafficking.
-Her work experience includes therapeutic programming and community-based initiatives as well as partnerships with NGOs and governments in South America, Central America, Africa, Asia, and the Middle East.
+Her work experience includes therapeutic programming and community-based initiatives as well as partnerships with NGOs and governments in the United States, South America, Central America, Africa, Asia, and the Middle East.
 Kathryn was also a Research Assistant at Harvard University and an Integrated English Educator in the U.S. Peace Corps (Sri Lanka and Poland).

-She graduated from Wheaton College in Norton, MA with a Bachelor of Arts in Political Science and earned a Master of Education in Risk and Prevention from Harvard University’s Graduate School of Education.
+She graduated from Wheaton College in Norton, MA with a BA in Political Science and earned an Ed.M. in Risk and Prevention from Harvard University’s Graduate School of Education.
 While in graduate school, Kathryn independently researched, filmed, and produced a documentary short film exploring the impact of community violence on adolescent girls in Boston.
 The film has been used at the graduate school in a course focused on trauma, interventions, and cross-cultural issues.
-She also earned a certificate in Nonprofit Management and Leadership from Boston University’s School of Management.
+She also earned a post-graduate certificate in Nonprofit Management and Leadership from Boston University’s School of Management.